garryspins/better-youtube-downloader/README.md

 - The library being used only allows for relatively small downloads at one time ( Just try again after a little bit )
 - Doesnt scale to different resolutions at all

+## Finding Issues

+If you find an issue please report it, If I still have any interest on working on this then ill fix it :)